 }

-Special variable $! contains a human-readable complaint message.
+Special variable $! contains a human-readable error message.

 die automatically appends program name and line number, where it failed.